Putting Reconciliation into Practice: Inclusion and Action

 - Dawn Madahbee Leach (Vice Chair of the National Indigenous Economic Development Board)

 Session 2 on Jan.
-15, 2019: Visit to the Mohawk community of Akwesasne or to Kitigan Zibi Anishinabeg First Nation.
+14, 2019: Visit to Kitigan Zibi Anishinabeg First Nation.

 Session 3 on Feb.
 12, 2019: Working Together – Partnership and co-development